Cristela: Production

 In 2013, Alonzo created her own semi-autobiographical comedy pilot Cristela for ABC.
 It was not greenlit as a part of the 2013–14 television season, but on February 26, 2014, ABC ordered another pilot presentation, and filmed a full-length pilot on the stage of Last Man Standing, where it got a strong testing from the audience.
 On May 10, 2014, ABC picked up the pilot to series for the 2014–15 television season.

 On November 24, 2014, Cristela was picked up for a full season.

 Crossover with Last Man Standing

-On February 9, 2015, ABC announced that Cristela would cross over with fellow ABC Friday night sitcom Last Man Standing, with that show's star Tim Allen appearing in the episode "Last Goose Standing".
+On February 9, 2015, ABC announced that Cristela would cross over with fellow ABC Friday night sitcom Last Man Standing, with that show's stars Tim Allen and Héctor Elizondo appearing in the episode "Last Goose Standing".

 Cancellation

 The series was canceled by ABC on May 7, 2015.
 ABC cited the show's live ratings as the reason for its cancellation.